bpmshub-creator/bpmshub.github.io/CONTRIBUTING.md

 That's it.
 And don't forget, <i>to have fun.</i>

-**This repository hosts the UI for 3kh0 v4!
+**This repository hosts the UI for BpmsHub v4!
 If you want to contibute a game, make a pull request on [https://github.com/3kh0/3kh0-Assets](https://github.com/3kh0/3kh0-Assets)!**